For Authors

 BOOK REVIEWS

 We consider reviews of books in relevant fields whose subject matter falls within the scope of the JAE.
-Such books should be written in a language and style that is accessible and interesting for readers across a range of disciplines.
-Book reviews are often commissioned, but unsolicited submissions will be considered.
+Books should be written in a language and style that is accessible and interesting for readers across related disciplines.
+We often commission book reviews, but we consider unsolicited submissions.
 Book reviews are usually no longer than 800 words.
-Include a title for the review and the following book information: title of book, author(s) or editor(s), publisher, city of publication, year of publication, ISBN number, and number of pages.
-Be sure the reader can tell when you are discussing the book’s content and when your opinion about it.
-Generally, it helps to present these aspects in separate paragraphs; start a paragraph with a suitable orienting statement.
+Include a title for your review and the following information: title of book, author(s) or editor(s), publisher, city of publication, year of publication, ISBN number, and number of pages.

 ERRATA